Apple with the goodness of dried apricots for babies 6 months and above.

 Usually, from May-October, apricots are in season.
 During this time, I like to buy them fresh.
 Otherwise, I prefer buying them frozen, they are as good as the fresh apricots.
 Or use dried ones.

 I avoid buying canned apricots, as those have added sugar to it.
 Apricots have thin skin, so it’s advisable to buy them organic especially for baby food.
 Also, dried apricots are at times treated with sulfites, so again going for organic dried apricots is a good option.

 When working with fresh apricots for baby food, I just peel the skin, remove the pit or stone and puree it in a food processor.
 While for frozen and dried ones, I cook them with other fruits or vegetables.

-- Wash and cut apple into small pieces.
+Wash and cut an apple into small pieces.
 Cut dried apricots into small pieces as well.

-- Cover and cook till apple and dried apricots get soft.
+Cover and cook until apple and dried apricots get soft.